CATEGORIES

 superior to any other method of combining silver and copper.

-Each of our 19 strands is saturated with
+Each of our 19 strands has 40 microns of

-40 microns of Silver, which forms the basis of our conductors.
-The conductors
+Silver, which forms the basis of our conductors.
+The conductors are drawn

-are drawn through Diamond dies which create excellent surface finish and a
+through Diamond dies which create excellent surface finish and a smooth

-smooth consistent base wire.
-The dies compact the wire into the desired
+consistent base wire.
+The dies compact the wire into the desired diameter and

 such as molten bath plating, commonly used by Asian & commercial wire